ria-ee/X-Road-EE-docs/md/ig-ss_x-road_v6_security_server_installation_guide.md

         sudo chmod 600 /etc/xroad.properties

     Edit `/etc/xroad.properties` contents.
 See the example below.
 Replace parameter values with your own.
+    ```

-        postgres.connection.password = 54F46A19E50C11DA8631468CF09BE5DB
+    postgres.connection.password = {database superuser password}
+    postgres.connection.user = {database superuser name, postgres by default}
+    ```
+    * If Microsoft Azure database for PostgreSQL is used, the connection user needs to be in format `username@servername`.
+    * One should verify that the version of the local PostgreSQL client matches the version of the remote PostgreSQL server.

 4. Issue the following commands to install the security server packages (use package xroad-securityserver-ee to include configuration specific to Estonia; use package xroad-securityserver-fi to include configuration specific to Finland):

         sudo apt-get update
-        sudo apt-get install postgresql
-        sudo apt-get install xroad-securityserver-ee
+        sudo apt-get install xroad-securityserver

 Upon the first installation of the packages, the system asks for the following information.

--   Account name for the user who will be granted the rights to perform all activities in the user interface (**reference data: 1.3**).
+* Account name for the user who will be granted the rights to perform all activities in the user interface (**reference data: 1.3**).

--   Database server URL.
+* Database server URL.
 Locally installed database is suggested as default but remote databases can be used as well.
 In case remote database is used, one should verify that the version of the local PostgreSQL client matches the version of the remote PostgreSQL server.

--   The Distinguished Name of the owner of the **user interface’s** self-signed TLS certificate (*Subject DN*) and its alternative names (*subjectAltName*) (**reference data: 1.8; 1.10**).
-The certificate is used for securing connections to the user interface.
+* The Distinguished Name of the owner of the **user interface's and management REST API's** self-signed TLS certificate (*Subject DN*) and its alternative names (*subjectAltName*) (**reference data: 1.8; 1.10**).
+The certificate is used for securing connections to the user interface and to the management REST APIs.
   The name and IP addresses detected from the operating system are suggested as default values.

-    -   The *Subject DN* must be entered in the format:
+  * The *Subject DN* must be entered in the format:

             /CN=server.domain.tld

-    -   All IP addresses and domain names in use must be entered as alternative names in the format:
+  * All IP addresses and domain names in use must be entered as alternative names in the format:

             IP:1.2.3.4,IP:4.3.2.1,DNS:servername,DNS:servername2.domain.tld

--   The Distinguished Name of the owner of the TLS certificate that is used for securing the HTTPS access point of information systems (**reference data: 1.8; 1.11**).
+* The Distinguished Name of the owner of the TLS certificate that is used for securing the HTTPS access point of information systems (**reference data: 1.8; 1.11**).
     The name and IP addresses detected from the system are suggested as default values.

-    -   The *Subject DN* must be entered in the format:
+    * The *Subject DN* must be entered in the format:

             /CN=server.domain.tld

-    -   All IP addresses and domain names in use must be entered as alternative names in the format:
+    * All IP addresses and domain names in use must be entered as alternative names in the format:

             IP:1.2.3.4,IP:4.3.2.1,DNS:servername,DNS:servername2.domain.tld

-The meta-package `xroad-securityserver-ee` also installs metaservices module `xroad-addon-metaservices`, messagelog module `xroad-addon-messagelog`, operational data monitoring modules `xroad-addon-opmonitoring`, `xroad-opmonitor` and WSDL validator module `xroad-addon-wsdlvalidator`.
+The meta-package `xroad-securityserver` also installs metaservices module `xroad-addon-metaservices`, messagelog module `xroad-addon-messagelog` and WSDL validator module `xroad-addon-wsdlvalidator`.
+Both meta-packages `xroad-securityserver-ee` and `xroad-securityserver-fi` install operational data monitoring module `xroad-addon-opmonitoring`.

+**N.B.** In case configuration specific to Estonia (package `xroad-securityserver-ee`) is installed, connections from client applications are restricted to localhost by default.
+To enable client application connections from external sources, the value of the `connector-host` property must be overridden in the `/etc/xroad/conf.d/local.ini` configuration file.
+Changing the system parameter values is explained in the System Parameters User Guide \[[UG-SS](#Ref_UG-SS)\].

-### 2.7 Post-Installation Checks
+### 2.6 Post-Installation Checks

 The installation is successful if system services are started and the user interface is responding.

--   Ensure from the command line that X-Road services are in the `running` state (example output follows):
+* Ensure from the command line that X-Road services are in the `running` state (example output follows):

-    - Ubuntu 18.04
     ```
     sudo systemctl list-units "xroad*"

     UNIT                     LOAD   ACTIVE SUB     DESCRIPTION
     xroad-confclient.service loaded active running X-Road confclient
-        xroad-jetty.service      loaded active running X-Road Jetty server
     xroad-monitor.service    loaded active running X-Road Monitor
-        xroad-opmonitor.service loaded active running X-Road opmonitor daemon
+    xroad-proxy-ui-api.service loaded active running X-Road Proxy UI REST API
     xroad-proxy.service      loaded active running X-Road Proxy
     xroad-signer.service     loaded active running X-Road signer
     ```
+* Ensure that the security server user interface at https://SECURITYSERVER:4000/ (**reference data: 1.8; 1.6**) can be opened in a Web browser.
+To log in, use the account name chosen during the installation (**reference data: 1.3**).
+While the user interface is still starting up, the Web browser may display the “502 Bad Gateway” error.

 -   Ensure that the security server user interface at https://SECURITYSERVER:4000/ (**reference data: 1.8; 1.6**) can be opened in a Web browser.
 To log in, use the account name chosen during the installation (**reference data: 1.3**).
 While the user interface is still starting up, the Web browser may display the “502 Bad Gateway” error.

-### 2.8 Installing the Support for Hardware Tokens
+### 2.7 Installing the Support for Hardware Tokens

 To configure support for hardware security tokens (smartcard, USB token, Hardware Security Module), act as follows.